-Before he was thirty, Goethe had proven himself a master of the novel, the drama, and lyric poetry.
-But even more impressive than his versatility was his unwillingness ever to settle into a single style or approach; whenever he used a literary form, he made of it something new.
+Before he was thirty, Johann Wolfgang von Goethe had proven himself a master of the novel, drama, and lyric poetry.
+But even more impressive than his versatility was his unwillingness ever to settle into a single style or approach; whenever he used a literary form, he made it something new.

-In the 1780s Goethe visited England and immersed himself in classical poetry.
-The next decade saw the appearance of Wihelm Meister’s Apprenticeship, his novel of a young artist education, and a wealth of poetry and criticism.
+In the 1780s, Goethe visited England and immersed himself in classical poetry.
+The next decade saw the appearance of Wilhelm Meister’s Apprenticeship, his novel of a young artist’s education, and a wealth of poetry and criticism.
 He returned to the Faust material around the turn of the century and completed Part 1 in 1808.

-The later years of his life were devoted to a bewildering array of pursuits: research in botany and in a theory of colors, a novel (Elective Affinities), the evocative poems of the West-Easters Divan, and his great autobiography, Poetry and Truth.
-In his eighties he prepared a forty-volume edition of his works; the forty-first volume, published after his death in 1832, was the send part of Faust.
+The later years of his life were devoted to a bewildering array of pursuits: research in botany and a theory of colors, a novel (Elective Affinities), the evocative poems of the West-Eastern Divan, and his great autobiography, Poetry and Truth.
+In his eighties he prepared a forty-volume edition of his works; the forty-first volume, published after his death in 1832, was the second part of Faust.